Most Americans huddle indoors as coronavirus deaths keep spiking

 “This is going to be an epic process during the month of April to build out all that capacity,” de Blasio said.
 “But this goal can be reached.”

-California saw the number of coronavirus cases surge by roughly 1,000 over the day before to more than 8,000 as Governor Gavin Newsom warned that even as stay-at-home policies appeared to be having some effect, the state would run out of intensive- care hospital beds equipped with ventilators within six weeks.
+California saw the number of coronavirus cases surge by roughly 1,300 over the day before to nearly 10,000 as Governor Gavin Newsom warned that even as stay-at-home policies appeared to be having some effect, the state would run out of intensive- care hospital beds equipped with ventilators within six weeks.

 Newsom said California could still manage to “bend” the state’s infection curve more, saving the need for additional beds, if residents were rigorous in staying home and avoiding contact with others.